 The giving challenge, known as FARE (for Faculty Advisors Recognition Endowment), offers an incentive of up to $125,000 per fellowship, which can be coupled with additional funds from the Gordon and Betty Moore Graduate Fellowship Match.
 In this way, a donor or group of donors can fully fund an endowed fellowship when their collective contribution reaches $375,000 and matching funds are applied.

-In consultation with the chairs of Caltech’s academic divisions, six of the eight challenges have been named and are eligible for support as this story goes to print.
+In consultation with the chairs of Caltech’s academic divisions, four of the eight challenges have been named.
+Of those challenges, two—the Professor Lance E. Davis Fellowship and the Professor Wallace L. W. Sargent Fellowship—have been fully funded.
+Two are still eligible for support.

 - Professor R. David Middlebrook Graduate Fellowship Fund

 Four additional faculty advisors will be selected at a later date.

 The FARE challenge and the Moore Match are part of a larger effort to bolster graduate student aid at Caltech, which is one of the highest priorities of Break Through: The Caltech Campaign.
 The ambitious $2 billion fundraising initiative, publicly launched in April 2016, has generated 41 endowed fellowship funds to date.

 “The FARE challenge is particularly affecting philanthropy, memorializing Caltech faculty members dedicated to mentoring students, and bringing us closer to our goal of endowing fellowships for every graduate student at the Institute,” says President Thomas F. Rosenbaum, holder of the Sonja and William Davidow Presidential Chair and professor of physics.
 “Momentum is gaining on this ambitious enterprise, which is key to allowing unfettered research to thrive at the Institute.”